pvasek/kudu-wiki/Setting-up-a-VSTS-account-so-it-can-deploy-to-a-Web-App.md

 ## Linking your VSTS account to your Azure subscription

-The last step is that you need to link your VSTS account to your Azure subscription.
+The last step is that you need to link your VSTS account to your Azure subscription (see also [this post](https://www.visualstudio.com/en-us/get-started/setup/set-up-billing-for-your-account-vs) on this topic).

 To do this, go to the Azure Portal, click Browse and search for 'Team':